QuentindiMeo/goodnight.py/README.md

 Just run this script and it will generate a random goodnight message for your loved one.
 The author of this script declines all responsibility for any conflict caused by the (over)use of this script. :wink:

+Don't hesitate and report any kind of malfunction or request a feature by [**opening an issue**](https://github.com/QuentindiMeo/goodnight.py/issues)!

 ## :city_sunset: Usage

 &nbsp;&nbsp; :checkered_flag:&nbsp; **Launch**